caxylive/Net_Projects/projects/003-Implementing-Routing-Protocol-for-Inter-Site-Connectivity-in-a-Subnetted-Network/README(01).md

 ### Verification <a id="verification"></a>

 1. **Neighbor Adjacency** <a id="verification-neighbor-adjacency"></a>

 The ```show ip eigrp neighbors``` command confirms successful adjacency between R1 and R2:
+- Uptime increasing means that the adjacency is stable.
+- `Q count = 0` means that there are no pending EIGRP updates waiting to be sent.

 ![**Figure 7**: EIGRP Neighbor Status](screenshot/003/r1-show-ip-eigrp-beighbors.png)
 *Stable neighbor relationship indicated by increasing uptime and ```Q Count = 0```.*